saintofdre/Discord-Autoreacter/README.md

 # Discord-Autoreacter
-Automatically reacts to your messages.
+Automatically reacts to your messages through your Account.